Captainfl4me/sync-calendar-module/README.md

-# ts-template
+# Sync-calendar module for Notion

-Here is a basic ts-template to start using typescript for nodejs.
+This is a module that help you sync ical calendar to a Notion calendar.